Xu Jie: Resignation

-One year later, a lawsuit was filed against Xu by one of the inspection officials, who happened to be the chief supervising secretary of the Office of Scrutiny for Revenue.
+One year later, a lawsuit was filed against Xu by one of the censors, who happened to be the chief supervising secretary of the Office of Scrutiny for Revenue.
 This lawsuit largely repeated previous accusations made against Xu.
 The immediate reason for the lawsuit was that the secretary in question had accepted a large bribe from a salt merchant in exchange for a promise to secure a change in the law that would bring the merchant a significant profit.
 Xu blocked the proposed change, leaving the secretary unable to return the bribe and fearing exposure.
-As a result, the secretary sought to eliminate Xu by accusing him of writing Taoist prayers and organizing the construction of a new palace for Jiajing in 1561/1562, which was seen as dishonest behavior towards Yan Song.
+The secretary sought to eliminate Xu by accusing him of writing Taoist prayers and organizing the construction of a new palace for the Jiajing Emperor in 1561/1562, which was seen as dishonest behavior towards Yan Song.
 The lawsuit also claimed that Xu's involvement in the Jiajing Emperor's final edict was a manifestation of treasonous behavior towards the Emperor, and that he had exceeded his authority in dealing with the Mongol attacks of 1567, overshadowing the Longqing Emperor.
 In his defense, Xu maintained that he had always respected Yan and had no involvement in his downfall.
 He argued that he was indicted by the censors with the support of public opinion, and that the case was investigated by officers of the Embroidered Uniform Guard with judicial organs.
 The Emperor himself had personally decided on guilt and punishment.
 Xu also defended his writing of the Jiajing Emperor's final edict, stating that it was an expression of loyalty, as it reflected the Emperor’s desire to correct his mistakes and allow the Longqing Emperor to begin his reign in a favorable atmosphere.
 The subsequent wave of gratitude towards the Jiajing Emperor for his rehabilitation was seen as evidence of Xu's loyalty.
 Xu also explained the organization of the highest organs of state administration, particularly the competences of the grand secretaries.
 He clarified that their role was to draft imperial decrees based on the materials and conclusions of the responsible ministries and conferences of high officials.
 The Emperor's decrees were then implemented by relevant officials and generals without the involvement of the grand secretaries.
 This was also the case in the decision-making process of 1567.
 Xu submitted a request for resignation to the Emperor, both to show that he was not attached to his position and because he was not as close to the Longqing Emperor as he was to the Jiajing Emperor.
 Additionally, his age was beginning to take its toll on him.